Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

 \subsection{ML-enhanced Network Simulation Tools}

-The development and maintenance of reference scenarios is much easier with a set of standardized and commonly accepted by the research community simulation frameworks.
-However, there is still a lack of such tools, which would allow seamless integration of ML solutions.
-Although there have been some attempts to solve the situation (e.g., the OpenAI module for ns-3 \cite{gawlowicz2019ns3gym} and Komondor \cite{barrachina2019komondor}), we are still far from a point where general networking simulators will allow including ML routines by default.
-To reach this point will be challenging, as we need to (i) define standard interfaces between WiFi components and ML functions and (ii) model the execution times required by ML instances in terms of the virtual simulation time.
+The development and maintenance of reference scenarios is much easier with a set of simulation frameworks, standardized and commonly accepted by the research community.
+However, there is still a lack of tools, which would seamlessly integrate ML solutions.
+Although there have been some attempts to solve this situation (e.g., the OpenAI module for ns-3 \cite{gawlowicz2019ns3gym} and Komondor \cite{barrachina2019komondor}), we are still far from a point where general networking simulators will allow including ML routines by default.
+Achieving a solution will be challenging, as we need to (i) define standard interfaces between Wi-Fi components and ML functions and (ii) incorporate the execution times required by ML instances as part of the virtual simulation time.